makeyourownmaker/backupSession/README.md

 backupSession is an R package for saving and loading consistently named and versioned R session images, history, metadata and sessionInfo().

+If you like backupSession, give it a star, or fork it and contribute!

 ## Usage